jmassardo/issues-to-totango/README.md

 This action should be used in a repository in combination with Issues, triggering from `issues` event types.

+### Migrating from v1.2 to v2.0

+If currently using v1.2 (or below), you will need to take the following steps to use v2.0:

+* Create the labels `task` and `touchpoint` in the repo where the action will be run.
+See [manging labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) for more information.
+* (Optional) Remove the `totango-sync` label from the repo.
+See [deleting a label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#deleting-a-label) for help.
+* Edit the original workflow file to match [this workflow](https://github.com/jmassardo/issues-to-totango/blob/version2.0/examples/workflow_example.yml) and change the VERSION to v2.0 in the workflow steps.
+Commit it to the repo.
+* Add the following [task template](https://github.com/jmassardo/issues-to-totango/blob/version2.0/examples/task_issue_template_example.md)  to the ISSUE_TEMPLATES folder in the repo and commit
+* Add a configuration variable to the repo for the TASK_ASIGNEE input.
+This should be the email in Totango of the user who will be assigned tasks.
+For help, see [Creating configuration variables for a repository](https://docs.github.com/en/enterprise-cloud@latest/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)
+* (Optional) Change the following repo secrets to configuration variables:
+  * ACTIVITY_TYPE
+  * TOUCHPOINT_TAGS
+  * TOUCHPOINT_TYPE

+  **NOTE**:  If you decide --not-- to change these from repo secrets to configuration variables, you will need to edit the workflow file to use the secrets context rather than the vars context, as in the original v1.0-v1.2 workflow file.
+* If using an ISSUE_TEMPLATE for touchpoints, edit the template to use the `touchpoint` label rather than the `totango-sync` label

 ### Action Inputs

 The following `inputs` are used by this Action.
 These values should be available as secrets or variables to the repository which runs this Action.